SafiaOmar/SafiaOmar/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on a Vegan burger recipe app: https://github.com/SafiaOmar/Vegan-Burger-Goals
-- 🌱 I’m currently learning Javascript,React,NodeJs
+- 🌱 I’m currently learning Astro & AWS
 - 👯 I’m looking to collaborate on any vegan/Healthy living projects or Non-profits that help young girls get in to tech.
 - 💬 Ask me anything about the Warriors or Eagles.
 - 📫 How to reach me: ambitiousoutlook@gmail.com